|

 Skin Drying

 DHA is also known to be drying on the skin.
-Most self-tanning products contain hydrating ingredients, such as vitamin E, shea butter, and coconut oil, which hydrate the skin, but this sometimes is not enough.
+Most self-tanning products contain hydrating ingredients, such as vitamin E, shea butter, and coconut oil, which hydrate the skin, but this is sometimes not enough.

 Added Fragrances

-The odor that DHA releases when on your skin is quite obvious, and it isn’t a good smell.
-To counteract this, self-tanners include added fragrances.
+The odor that DHA releases when it is on your skin is quite apparent, and it isn’t a good smell.

 Which Self-Tanner Ingredients Are Best?

-One of the best ways to do this is to choose a self-tanner with naturally derived DHA.
-Naturally derived DHA can be sourced from beets or cane sugar, and work just as well as chemical DHA to give the skin a golden brown color.
+Naturally derived DHA, which can be sourced from beets or cane sugar, works just as well as chemical DHA to give the skin a golden brown color.

 Naturally-derived DHA is not as drying or irritating on the skin, and the added benefit is that it does not contain that fake tan smell.